 There is new flexibility for annuities should you require an ‘insured’ solution.
 Income will be able to go down as well as up if you choose an investment linked version, and guarantees won’t be limited to a maximum of 10 years.

 A lot has been made of the new rules and how they relate to Final Salary pension schemes.
 These rules are complicated and a short summary would not do justice to the intricacies associated with such schemes.
-Should you be a member, current or deferred, of a Final Salary scheme, we recommend that you approach a specialist in this area.
+Should you be a member, current or deferred, of a Final Salary scheme, we can put you in touch with a firm of specialists in this area.

 For those with Defined Contribution (also known as money purchase) pension schemes, such as SIPPs or Personal Pensions, looking for greater flexibility, you now have five options: